cameronntaylor/cameronntaylor.github.io/_posts/05-23-20-office-signal.md

 ---
 layout: post
-title: The Office Economics
+title: The Office Economics - Signaling and Altruism
 tag: the office, economics
 author: Cameron Taylor
 date: 2020-05-23
 description: First post on the economics of The Office.
+Examines economic ideas in Michael Scott's quote about giving gifts.
 permalink: /blog/office-signal
 ---